pierreozoux/rocketchat2matrix/README.md

 - Several state change events are not translated, as the previous state is unknown, but the final state should be equal
 - If the root message of a thread is deleted or of a deleted user, the thread will be skipped
 - The script follows a design to easily continue a migration if the script crashed by restarting it
+- files and attachments
+  - files, citations and external images are not handled
+  - description of file not handled
+- avatars are not uploaded (for users and room)
+- bot messages are not imported
+- livechat are not imported
+- rocketchat mentions are not translated into matrix mentions
+- emoji in text are left as text
+- md is escaped (`*` becomes `\*`)

 ## Contributing